Chipped Shin Bone [Causes, Symptoms & Best Treatment]

 Why do I have a chipped shine bone lump video:

 - The shinbone is actually a large bone called the tibia.
 It is the bone between the knee and ankle.

 - Together with the foot, the tibia forms the leg.
 Together with the thigh this forms what is called the lower extremity.

 - There are two bones within the leg between the ankle and the knee.
-The larger bone which bears 85% of your weight, is called the tibia.
-The smaller bone towards the outside of your body bears 15% of your weight and this is called the fibula.
+The larger bone, which bears 85% of your weight, is called the tibia.
+The smaller bone towards the outside of your body bears 15% of your weight, called the fibula.
 It does officially comprise your ankle joint, but not so much the knee joint.
-They are both very important bones for the attachment of ligaments and muscles.
+They are both essential bones for the attachment of ligaments and muscles.

 - It is very rare to chip your shinbone, if you did this is a very severe injury that would likely not let you be able to walk with.
 True tibial shaft breaks occur with very significant injuries such as severe falls or car accidents.